New Mexico state sales tax rate5.125%

 New Mexico sales tax calculator

-Enter a valid address below and get the sales tax rate for the exact location
+Enter a valid address below to look up the sales tax rate for the exact location

 Why can't I just use the ZIP code?